upa/nshkmod/README.md

 # nshkmod

-nshkmod is an implementation of Network Service Header. internet draft is https://tools.ietf.org/html/draft-ietf-sfc-nsh-01.
+nshkmod is a Linux kernel module implementation of Network Service Header. internet draft is https://tools.ietf.org/html/draft-ietf-sfc-nsh-01.

-nshkmod is Linux kernel module.
-It provides
+* Ehternet over NSH over VXLAN-GPE.
-* Ehternet over NSH over VXLAN-GPE,
+* Ethernet over NSH over Ethernet (ETHER_TYPE 0x894F)
 * _nsh_ type interface: An nsh interface is an entry point to a path.
-* SPI/SI, next-hop, transport mapping table in kernel space.
+* SPI/SI, next-hop and transport mapping table in kernel space.
-* packet encapsulation, decapsulation, tx/rx in kernel space.
+* packet encapsulation, decapsulation and tx/rx in kernel space.
 * modified iproute2 package.
 You can configure the mapping via `ip nsh` command.

 It is only tested on Ubuntu 14.04.3 trusty, kernel version 3.19.0-25-generic.

-Note: this is completely experimental implementation.
+Note: this is absolutely experimental implementation.

 ## Compile and Install